 We use the catalog to look for the optimal parameter choices for the three types of correlation functions under various observation conditions.
 For the radial correlation function $ \xi_{r \parallel } $, we find that the BAO constraints tighten mildly with the transverse averaging scale, $ r_{\perp \rm max} $.
 The constraints saturate at large $ r_{\perp \rm max} \sim 50 \MpcOh $, roughly independent of the $ R_{\rm beam}$ and $k_{\rm fg}$ values, and thus we adopt $ r_{\perp \rm max} = 50 \MpcOh $ in defining $ \xi_{r \parallel } $.
 For the multipole correlation function, when the quadrupole is added to the monopole, the constraint tightens substantially.
-They are further strengthened albeit with increasingly diminishing marginal return when the hexadecapole and hexacontatetrapole are also included.
-We consider the combination of monopole, quadrupole, hexadecapole and hexacontatetrapole in our analysis.
-The $\mu$-wedge correlation function allows the flexibility to cut out some problematic regions.
+They are further strengthened, albeit with increasingly diminishing marginal return when the hexadecapole and hexacontatetrapole are also included.
+We consider the combination of monopole, quadrupole, hexadecapole, and hexacontatetrapole in our analysis.
+The $\mu$-wedge correlation function allows the flexibility to cut some problematic regions out.
 This is especially advantageous to the 21 cm IM correlation function as the strong artifacts caused by the observational effects are well localized in the regions close to the axes.
 By removing both ends, i.e.,~$\mu$ close to 1 and near 0, although the error bars are enlarged, robust BAO constraints can be derived.
-To achieve high signal-to-noise, we further divide the $\mu$-range into multiple wedges to enhance the resolution.
-We find that with these strategies, these statistics achieve robust and consistent constraints across various observation conditions.
-(Fig.~\ref{fig:BAOfit_results}).
+To achieve high S/N, we further divide the $\mu$-range into multiple wedges to enhance the resolution.
+We keep both the full-wedge (10 wedges) and trimmed-wedge (6 wedges) scenarios for comparison.
+These results are summarized in Fig.~\ref{fig:BAOfit_results}.